mahek-p41/cynergi/README.md

     projects depending on how they are managed.
     1. File > Settings > Build, Execution, Deployment > Gradle > Runner
     2. Check the "Delegate IDE build/run actions to gradle"

+## Run the database via Docker

+### Local Database
+The Local database runs Postgres 9.3 via docker with 2 databases.
+One is the **cynergidb** which is intended to survive restarts of the cynergi-middleware application.
+The other is the **cynergidemodb** and is intended to be refreshed by the cynergi-middleware everytime it restarts.

+To run the local databases change directory to the */support* directory and execute the `./cynergi-dev-db.sh` script.

+#### cynergidb
+Local semi-persistent PostgreSQL database hosted by docker.
+States of the database can be captured via the pg_dump command.
+1. Connection information
+   1. port: 6432
+   2. host: localhost
+   3. database: cynergidb
+   4. user: postgres
+   5. password: password
+2. Capturing snapshots
+   1. Within the */support* directory run the `./cynergi-dev-db-snapshot.sh` script
+   2. Snapshots are placed in the */support/docker/db/DatabaseDumps* directory
+3. Connecting to the database via psql
+   1. Within the */support* directory run the `./cynergi-dev-db-psql.sh` script
+   2. This script by default will connect you to the cynergidb database as the postgres user.

+##### Some test data
+Within the */support/docker/db/DatabaseDumps* directory there are some files that you can use to get some test data if you don't want to deal with or don't have a fastinfo_production dump.

+1. stores.csv
+   1. Open a psql prompt by running the `./cynergi-dev-db-psql.sh`
+   2. Run the following SQL
+      ```sql
+      \c fastinfo_production
+      DELETE FROM corrto.level2_stores;
+      COPY corrto.level2_stores(loc_tran_loc,loc_transfer_desc)
+      FROM '/tmp/dumps/stores.csv' DELIMITER ',' CSV HEADER;
+      ```
+2. employees.csv
+   1. Open a psql prompt by running the `./cynergi-dev-db-psql.sh`
+   2. Run the following SQL
+      ```sql
+      \c fastinfo_production
+      DELETE FROM corrto.level1_loc_emps;
+      COPY corrto.level1_loc_emps(emp_nbr,emp_last_name,emp_first_name_mi,emp_pass_1,emp_pass_2,emp_pass_3,emp_pass_4,emp_pass_5,emp_pass_6,emp_store_nbr)
+      FROM '/tmp/dumps/employees.csv' DELIMITER ',' CSV HEADER;
+      ```
+3. products.csv
+   1. Open a psql prompt by running the `./cynergi-dev-db-psql.sh`
+   2. Run the following SQL
+      ```sql
+      \c fastinfo_production
+      DELETE FROM corrto.level1_ninvrecs;
+      COPY corrto.level1_ninvrecs(inv_serial_nbr_key, inv_alt_id, inv_location_rec_1, inv_status, inv_mk_model_nbr, inv_model_nbr_category, inv_desc)
+      FROM '/tmp/dumps/products.csv' DELIMITER ',' CSV HEADER;
+      ```

+#### cynergidemodb
+1. Connection Information
+   1. port: 6432
+   2. host: localhost
+   3. database: cynergidemodb
+   4. user: postgres
+   5. password: password

+#### Managing Database state
+The scripts that manage the docker database manage states through restarts by reading for dump files housed in the */support/docker/db/DatabaseDumps* directory.

+##### Dumps
+1. cynergidb.dump
+   1. This dump will be read when the db is started up.
+It captures the previous state from when the `./cynergi-dev-db-snapshot.sh` script was ran.
+   2. If this file doesn't exist the cynergidb database will be empty after each successive restart of the docker container
+2. fastinfo.dump
+   1. This dump will be read when the db is started up.
+It captures the state of fastinfo from an external source.
+      The external source is most likely a CST machine (probably CST 137).
+If this dump does not exist the database initialization scripts make a best effort to create tables that will stand-in for the tables required by the *cynergi-middleware*.
+   2. If this file doesn't exist the fastinfo_production database will be put into a basic state that full fills the requirements of the cynergi-middleware SQL code.

+### Test Database
+A separate test database is used for integration testing via the Micronaut testing harness.
+It runs in memory to facilitate quicker loading and unloading test data during a test run.
+This database does not provide the ability to read snapshots of any kind as it is intended to be ephemeral.

+To run the local databases change directory to the */support* directory and execute the `./cynergi-test-db.sh` script.

+1. Connection information
+   1. port: 7432
+   2. host: localhost
+   3. database: cynergidb
+   4. user: postgres
+   5. password: password
+2. Connecting to the database via psql
+   1. Within the */support* directory run the `./cynergi-test-db-psql.sh ` script
+   2. This script by default will connect you to the cynergitestdb database as the postgres user.

 ## To run from Intellij
 1. Make sure the database is running via *cynergi-dev-environment/cynergi-dev-middleware.sh*